-As my blog has grown in the last few months I wanted to polish up my branding online.
+As my blog has grown to make money in the last few months I wanted to polish up my branding online.
 So I decided to put together a quick logo test to see if a different logo design had an impact on the numbers.

 Branding really is everything and allows you to stand out from the crowd, from your brand name to your logo and especially when you consider how competitive the internet marketing niche is.

 As you can see I use a distinctive blend of blue and pink throughout my brand which is certainly having the desired effect-

 Does Having A Good Logo Really Matter?

-When I first launched the blog I created the logo myself in Photoshop which looked like this-
+When I first launched the blog I designed the logo myself in Photoshop which looked like this-